 As before, the children will have their own reading book and reading comment book in their book bags, this gives them the opportunity to share their reading with you at home.
 There is the opportunity to change books every day if needed.
 As they have done in the past, children will change their books themselves.

-Once again, I cannot over emphasise the importance of reading and discussing texts at home, as this regular practice significantly improves children’s progress and understanding.
-Even when children are apparently reading fluently, we still need to ensure that they are reading for understanding and not just rushing through texts.
+Once again I cannot over emphasise the importance of reading and discussing texts at home, as this regular practice significantly improves children’s progress and understanding.
+We have some fabulous, enthusiastic readers in class and I am very proud of their progress, so it is important that we maintain this.

 In addition to reading at home the children will be heard by me once a week in Guided Reading.
 These sessions, where children read individually and as part of a small group, provide me with the opportunity to assess their reading and to identify the steps needed for progression.
 Discussing texts plays an important part in these sessions.
 The notes for these sessions do not always appear in the children’s reading record.
 I, or another adult in class, will also aim to hear the children individually once a week.

-I am looking forward to another wonderful half term and If you have anything you would like to discuss, or any concerns, please email me at firstname.lastname@example.org
+I am looking forward to another wonderful term full of exciting events and outings.
+If you have anything you would like to discuss or any concerns please email me at firstname.lastname@example.org